 ace of swords meaning rider-waite-smith tarotThis card speaks to beginnings that feel urgent and alive.
 P.E.N.S.I. frames it as the first pulse of energy that asks for action, even before a full plan exists.

 As usual, we’re not into a tarot spread yet, but position is the first layer of context in P.E.N.S.I.
 Depending on the designated position of the spread, the Ace of Swords can take on many nuances.
 Past, present or future for example.
-The ace of wands could land in “what one hopes to achieve” or “the back of mind”.
+The ace of swords could land in “what one hopes to achieve” or “the back of mind”.
 It could also land in “the view of others” or as a “crossing card.”

 Once I have covered all the cards, I will start covering tarot spreads.